 For many majors offered at FAU, study abroad can open the door to many opportunities (international business, for example).
 We live in uncertain and frightening times so the decision to send your student abroad is very personal.
 The support FAU students receive from the Center of Global Engagement as it applies to travel warnings and monitoring the global situation was paramount to me allowing her to go.
 The cost was the second factor as studying abroad is expensive depending on the type and duration of the program.

-FAU offers 3 different Study Abroad Programs: Faculty-led, Exchange, and Direct Enroll.
+FAU offers 4 different Study Abroad Programs: Faculty-led, Exchange, Direct Enroll and Third-Party program.
 A Faculty-Led program is a short-term program, ranging in length from 1-6 weeks.
 Students are abroad, but FAU faculty is there with them.
 In an Exchange program, FAU students are enrolled at FAU, but take classes abroad at partner universities.
-Finally, Direct Enroll study abroad allows to students to directly enroll at one of FAU’s partner universities.
+Direct Enroll study abroad allows students to directly enroll at one of FAU’s partner universities.
+Finally, a Third-Party Program.
+This includes but is not limited to study abroad providers, other U.S. college/university study abroad programs, or a foreign institution abroad with whom FAU is not a directly enrolled partner.

 Here is what I would recommend: